Tim Gallagher

 Senior Vice President, Business Insurance Market Leader

-Manufacturers face risks that can cause business interruptions, like supply chain disruptions, automation problems, cyberattacks, and weather-related issues that can affect operations, locations, access, and more.
-The COVID-19 pandemic caused unexpected shutdowns for different reasons.
-Cybersecurity has become more complex over time.
-Weather patterns are also changing, with more severe and frequent events.
+Manufacturers face a range of risks that can cause business interruptions, including supply chain breakdowns, automation glitches, cyberattacks, and weather-related events that affect operations, locations, and access.
+The COVID-19 pandemic led to widespread operational stoppages for multiple reasons.
+Cyber risk has grown and become more interconnected.
+Observed weather patterns have changed in some regions, with reports of increased frequency or severity of extreme events.

-According to the Marsh McLennan Agency Manufacturing Risk Report, 80% of organizations in 2024 reported supply chain disruptions, with most experiencing between one and ten over the year.
-This is a 38% increase from the previous year.
-General manufacturing was among the top five industries most affected.
+According to the Marsh McLennan Agency (MMA) Manufacturing Risk Report, 80% of organizations in 2024 reported supply chain disruptions, with most experiencing 1-10 disruptions over 12 months.
+The report indicates a 38% increase in global supply chain disruptions over the previous year; general manufacturing was among the industries with a higher reported impact.

 Cyberattacks